jmandel/ansible-ccda/README.md

-# Configuration Management for SMART C-CDA Tools
+# Config Management: Direct + SMART reDirect

-Use these scripts to get a **fresh Ubuntu 12.10 machine** up and running with:
+Use these scripts to get up and runing with:
- * Direct Java Reference Implementation [version 2.1](http://wiki.directproject.org/message/view/Java+Reference+Implementation/60702540)
+ * Direct Java Reference Implementation [version 2.1.1](http://wiki.directproject.org/message/view/Java+Reference+Implementation/60702540)
- * SMART's C-CDA [reDirect](https://github.com/jmandel/ccda-reDirect) (push e-mail attachments into the Receiver)
+ * SMART's C-CDA [reDirect](https://github.com/jmandel/ccda-reDirect) (turns secure e-mail attachments into HTTP POST)

-##  VM-only ("ansible local")  mode
+##  One cloud server ("local" mode)

-Everything runs on your VM, including the ansible installer scripts.
+Everything runs on your cloud VM, including the ansible installer scripts.
 (Note that ansible also supports an ssh-based remote configuraiton mode, where all the installer scripts run elsewhere and are pushed the the VM when you specify remote hosts and run `ansible-playbook`.)